 Leonard on hurting Hearns in the sixth: “I hit him with a hook.
 That changed everything.
 I remember the fight verbatim and after that, he changed the way he fought.
 That’s when he showed his boxing ability.
 He started moving so well.
 And my left eye was closing, slowly but surely.”

 Hearns on the middle rounds: “He caught me with a couple good shots.
 It was a back and forth fight.”

-Starting in round nine, Hearns was most effective while boxing on the outside and had success connecting with the jab on Leonard’s left eye, as well as landing left hooks and right hands to the body.
+Starting in round nine, Hearns was effective using the ring and boxing from the outside, connecting with the jab on Leonard’s left eye, as well as landing hooks and right hands to the body.
 It was another abrupt change in the progression of the bout and suddenly Tommy was the more effective of the two as he won the next four rounds.
-By the end of round twelve, Hearns was in control while Leonard desperately needed to turn things around.
+By the end of round twelve, Hearns appeared in control while Leonard desperately needed to turn things around.
 Sugar Ray had only three rounds to regain the momentum and he had to dig deep to find a way to do it.

 Leonard on what motivated him: “Tommy was landing more punches than I was.
 Fighters know when they’re losing and I knew he was ahead.
 I looked for someone I could feed off of and I saw Muhammad Ali at ringside.
 I used him to inspire me in the fight.
 Tommy was getting the best out of me but I was getting the best out of him too.
 I think our ability to rise to the occasion was special.”